Skip to main content

 • enhance their creativity by sharing ideas, music, and art

-• meet and interact with others who share similar interests
+• meet other people who have similar interests

 • communicate with educators and fellow students